Supply Chain Management: An Introduction and Guide to Increasing Performance

 Supply Chain Management Physical and Information Flow

-• Customer Expectations (today and in the future)
+• Customer expectations, today and in the future

-• Supply Chain Structure
+• Supply chain structure

-Meet or exceed Customer Expectations
+Priority 1: Meet or Exceed Customer Expectations

-Deliver Value
+You Must Deliver Value

-Ensure Quality
+You Must Ensure Quality

 Run your supply chain like you are running for your life